axocomm/lambda.codes/resources/pages/about/experience.md

 ### Vimbly

-Last spring, I worked for New York City startup Vimbly as a web developer intern.
+For spring 2015, I worked for New York City startup Vimbly as a web developer intern.
 Responsibilities here started day one with beginning split testing with [Optimizely](https://www.optimizely.com/) and cleanly integrating these tests into the Vimbly website.
 This soon